-20k monthly listeners and more than 800k streams on Spotify, KENO's music has reached in 2020.
-After 7 years of experience as a producer, mixing and mastering engineer, as well as a rapper, songwriter and editor, the number is growing.
-Style: Multigenre with powerful, emotional productions/mixings/masterings.
-TrapCity Artist with "Money Eating" '21
+80k monthly listeners and more than 8m streams on Spotify, KENO's music has reached in 2023.
+After 10 years of experience as a producer, mixing and mastering engineer, as well as a rapper, songwriter and editor, the number is growing.
+Style: Multigenre with powerful, groovy productions/mixings/masterings.

 During the time from the start of music production, I have worked with many talented musicians.
-Partly as a support to polish the tracks, sometimes in collaborations for a joint release, as well as writing a song, its arrangement and lyrics.
+Partly as a support to polish the tracks, sometimes in collaborations for a joint release, as well as writing songs, arrangements and lyrics.

-With an experience of now more than 7 years in music production, I have gained experience in many genres, catapulting their tracks and buzz to the next level to play along with the big ones.
-I dedicate my audio technical specializations to the following genres in the game: modern dance music (EDM); hybrid trap, dubstep, progressive house, future house, future bass, electro, future pop, pop, trap and hip hop.
+With an experience of now more than 10 years in music production, I have gained experience in many genres, catapulting their tracks and buzz to the next level to play along with the big ones.
+I dedicate my audio technical specializations to the following genres in the game: modern dance music (EDM); house, tech house, bass house, progressive house, future house, future bass, electro, future pop, pop, trap, hybrid trap, dubstep, and hip hop.

-Your unclear lead sound and your muddy bassline, as well as your drums, FX and vocals - I'll bring in the sum to a next level.
+Your unclear lead sound and your muddy bassline, as well as your drums, FX and vocals - I'll direct it to the next level.

 With my workflow and methods to go into the smallest detail, I will manage, together with you, adapting your song to your favorite hit record and bring out the best that is possible.